sgn00/simplekvdb/README.md

 # simplekvdb
 simplekvdb is a Redis-like key-value store written in C++.
 Unlike Redis, it is multithreaded and supports true concurrency.
-&nbsp;
 This project uses C++20 and Cmake.
 It is written and tested on Ubuntu 20.04 with GCC-11.

 #### Features: